An equivariant index theorem for hypoelliptic operators: The transverse index theorem of Connes and Moscovici

 is represented by bounded operators on $H$ as follows: a function $f\in C^{\infty}_c(M)$ acts on the sections of $E$ by pointwise multiplication, while $g\in G$ is represented by the unitary operator coming from the action of $G$ on the manifold $M$ and the vector bundles $V,N$.
 Denote by $d_V: C^{\infty}(M,E)\to C^{\infty}(M,E)$ the leafwise de Rham differential.
 Choose an isomorphism of $N$ with a vector subbundle of $TM$ transverse to $V$, and denote by $d_N$ the corresponding transverse de Rham differential.
 Then Connes and Moscovici consider the \emph{hypoelliptic signature operator} acting on $C^{\infty}(M,E)$

 where the sign $+1$ is taken on $\Lambda^{\mathrm{ev}}N^*$ and $-1$ on $\Lambda^{\mathrm{odd}}N^*$.
 This is a formally self-adjoint, hypoelliptic differential operator of order two. $Q$ is not quite invariant under the action of $G$ because the isomorphism $TM \cong V\oplus N$ requires a choice.
 However, in the Heisenberg pseudodifferential calculus associated to the foliation on $M$, the operator $Q$ is Heisenberg-elliptic and its leading symbol is exactly $G$-invariant.
-From this one builds a properly supported Heisenberg pseudodifferential operator
+From this one can build a properly supported Heisenberg pseudodifferential operator

 which is defined only up to addition of a smoothing operator.
 Again the Heisenberg leading symbol of $F$ is $G$-invariant.
 Now we turn to the geometric example of \cite{CM1995}, where $M$ is the bundle of Riemannian metrics over a smooth $G$-manifold $W$.
 Here the foliation on $M$ corresponds to the fibration $M\to W$, and has a tautological triangular structure.
-The action of $G$ by diffeomorphisms on $W$ canonically lifts to an action on $M$ mapping fibers to fibers, and preserving the triangular structure.
-In this situation, the results of \cite{CM1995} show that $F$ is a bounded operator on $H$, $a(F^2-1)$ is smoothing for all $a\in\A$, and the pair $(H,F)$ defines a $p$-summable Fredholm module over the algebra $\A$, for any $p> \dim V +2\dim N$.
+The action of $G$ by diffeomorphisms on $W$ canonically lifts to an action on $M$ mapping leaves to leaves, and preserving the triangular structure.
+In this situation, the results of \cite{CM1995} show that $F$ is a bounded operator on $H$, $a(F^2-1)$ and $(F^2-1)a$ are smoothing for all $a\in\A$, and the pair $(H,F)$ defines a $p$-summable Fredholm module over the algebra $\A$ for any $p> \dim V +2\dim N$.
 Its Chern-Connes character may thus be computed by means of the above lemma.
 We let $\Psi_{H,c}(M,E)$ be the algebra of compactly supported Heisenberg pseudodifferential operators acting on the smooth sections of $E$.
+Let $\pi: S^*_HM \to M$ be the projection from the Heisenberg cosphere bundle.
+The pullback $\pi^*E$ is naturally a $G$-equivariant vector bundle over $S^*_HM$, and $C^{\infty}_c(S^*_HM,\End(\pi^*E))$ is the $G$-algebra of Heisenberg leading symbols.
 The representation of the crossed-product $\Psi_{H,c}(M,E)\rtimes G$ on the Hilbert space $H$ leads to subalgebras of bounded operators